As recovery from California’s drought continues, keep conserving and avoid wasteful water use practices.

 Since 2014, Governor Jerry Brown has issued several Executive Orders to address California’s severe drought.
 To continue implementing the Governor’s directives, the State Water Resources Control Board (State Water Board) has extended emergency water conservation regulations through January 2017 that, among other things, call for temporary water use restrictions to be made permanent across California and changes state-mandated reduction targets for water agencies.

-In response to May 2016 State Water Board adjustments in drought regulations, the SFPUC will consider taking the following actions at its Commission meeting on June 28, 2016:
+In response to May 2016 State Water Board adjustments in drought regulations, the SFPUC took the following actions at its Commission meeting on June 28, 2016:

 Prohibition of wasteful outdoor water activities continue, including: